visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

     avtXXXXFileFormat::PopulateDatabaseMetaData(avtDatabaseMetaData *md)
     {
         // Add a mesh called "mesh" to the metadata object.
         // Add a material to the metadata.
-Note that this plug-in will
+Note that this plugin will
         // always expose a material called "mat1" to VisIt.
 A real
-        // plug-in may want to use from the data file to construct
+        // plugin may want to use from the data file to construct
         // a material.
         avtMaterialMetaData *matmd = new avtMaterialMetaData;
         matmd->name = "mat1";